 We offer free programs and services in response to demonstrated community need.
 These include but are not limited to:

-- Offering subsidized health education programs and meeting space for non profit groups
+- Offering subsidized health education programs and meeting space for non-profit groups

 Community Benefits Reports

 Each year, APD is required to submit a report to the State of New Hampshire to give an account of its community health mission and financial activity.
+You can review all of the recent Community Benefits Reports on our reports page.